-This is your basic recipe for making a shampoo bar, you can wash your hair, face and body with these bars.
-These all-in-one shampoo bars make traveling easier with no liquids, plus I do not have to pack as much!
-They are amazing to use at the beach, pool and being out and about traveling- 1 bar that is all I take, and my boys LOVE them.
+This is your basic recipe for making a shampoo bar, although you can wash your hair, face and body with these bars.
+These all-in-one shampoo bars make traveling easier with no liquids.
+Plus it’s less to pack!
+They are amazing to use at the beach, pool—just being out and about traveling.
+One bar is all I take, and my boys LOVE them.

-TIP: One thing I HIGHLY recommend is to use a soap saver in the shower so that your soap lasts longer, this helps it dry out in between uses.
+TIP: One thing I HIGHLY recommend is to use a soap saver in the shower so that your soap lasts longer.
+(It helps the soap dry out in between uses.)
 You can get them at a dollar store.

 If you are looking for a face wash bar, see the post here for Shea Butter and Myrrh Face Bar.

-There are 2 methods to making these bars, one is called the Hot method or you can do the Cold method.
+There are two methods to making these bars, the hot method or cold method.

-- The hot method there is more equipment to gather.
-It takes an hour longer to cook the soap but you can use it right away after it hardens.
-This method the scents are stronger.
-The hot method evaporates out any extra liquid right away but the heat can destroy good properties of the butters and oils.
+- Hot Method.
+There is more equipment to gather and it takes an hour longer to cook the soap, but you can use it right away after it hardens.
+The scents are stronger using.
+The hot method evaporates out any extra liquid right away, but the heat can destroy good properties of the butters and oils.

-- The cold method is initially quicker in making but you have to let the soap sit longer and this process “eats up” the scents.
-In the cold method the moisture evaporates over time.
-You can use it after 24 hours but it is best to let it sit and harden for 4 weeks.
-This method can make larger batches faster, it is s better choice if you are wanting to make a lot at once.
+- Cold Method is initially quicker in making, but you have to let the soap sit longer, and this process “eats up” the scents.
+In the cold method, the moisture evaporates over time.
+You can use it after 24 hours, but it is best to let it sit and harden for at least four weeks.
+This method can make larger batches faster, it is a better choice if you are wanting to make a lot at once.

 - 1 ounce Jojoba Oil

 - 4- 15ml bottles of any essential oils

 - Measure both the lye and water using a kitchen scale.
 Measure lye on a paper plate and liquid in a glass bowl.